 Who Runs This Site?

-Lisa Deam (PhD, University of Chicago) is the author of A World Transformed: Exploring the Spirituality of Medieval Maps and 7 Ways the Ancient Church Saved My Faith.
+Lisa Deam (PhD, University of Chicago) is the author of A World Transformed: Exploring the Spirituality of Medieval Maps, 7 Ways the Ancient Church Saved My Faith, and a forthcoming book with Fortress Press.
 She is a writer and speaker who brings the lessons of historical Christianity to audiences today.
 Visit Lisa at www.lisadeam.com.

 What is contemplation or contemplative prayer?